p-ranav/alpaca/README.md

 +----------+  +----+----+----+-----+
 ```

-### Chrono Duration
+### Timestamps and Durations

-alpaca support `std::chrono::duration<Rep, Period>` type, including `std::chrono::milliseconds` and the like.
+alpaca supports `std::chrono::duration<Rep, Period>` type, including `std::chrono::milliseconds` and the like.
 The `Rep` arithmetic value is serialized and the duration is reconstructed during deserialization

 ```cpp
 #include <alpaca/alpaca.h>